Gabriele91/Robot-Bellhop/README.md

 # Robot-Bellhop
 Robot Bellhop a state space search problem, projects created for educational purposes.

 ## Requirements

 * Visual Studio 2013 or higher,
 * X-Code 6 or higster.

+## Notes

+* Look in config.txt if you want try make some test, also look in Tests/test_cpp/main.cpp if you want write some test in C++.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Gabriele
+Copyright (c) 2014 Gabriele Di Bari

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal